george-kan/georgekan/content/blog/2021-12-08-the-law-of-large-numbers/index.markdown

 $$ X_1, X_2, ..., X_n \thicksim Ber(0.5)\ i.i.d.$$

-We perform 500 trials from this distribution.
-Let's see how the sample mean changes as the number of trials increases.
+Let's see how the sample mean changes as the number of samples increases.

 ![](index_files/figure-html/unnamed-chunk-7-1.gif)<!-- -->

-Again we see that as the number of trials increases, the sample mean approaches the expected value.
+Again we see that as the number of samples increases, the sample mean approaches the expected value.

 **3. Random distribution I came up with**